 Endometrial biopsy or endometrial sampling is collected from the uterus if it shows any abnormal growths or thickened uterus along with persistent internal bleeding.
 Endometrial Sampling is recommended in those over the age of 45.

 Hysteroscopy is done for the examination of the uterus through the cervix.

-Magnetic resonance imaging scan: more extensive testing includes the magnetic resonance imaging.
-This scan elucidates the clearest and detailed pictures of your uterus.
+Magnetic resonance imaging scan: more extensive testing includes magnetic resonance imaging.
+This scan elucidates the clearest and most detailed pictures of your uterus.
 It identifies adenomyosis.

 Treatment for dysfunctional uterine bleeding:

 The treatment plan depends on the underlying cause.
 Treatments vary for chronic illnesses, blood disorders, and also for women planning for having children.
 Whereas treatments are not suggested for women nearer to their menopause instead of a wait-and-see approach is specified.
 In women after taking treatments, it becomes hard to have children.
 But some may make kids in rare instances.
 In puberty women, the hormones often correct themselves on their own.